Cinematic Camera

 This project showcases my cinematic camera system in Unity.
 The player, camera, and look-at target each follow separate splines, ensuring smooth movement and framing.

-Imagine an interval a linear line.
-As the player progresses along the line and pushes the upper bound forward, the lower bound follows at a set distance, catching the camera with it, smoothly interpolating along its spline while continuously adjusting its rotation to maintain its target focus.
+Imagine an interval overtop of a line.
+As the player progresses along the line and pushes the upper bound forward, the lower bound follows at a set distance.
+If the player turns around and instead pushes the lower bound, the camera will linearly interpolate along the spline in a heroic sweep back to the new frontier that the player faces while maintaining fluent rotation.

 Obstructing objects near the camera are burned away using a GLSL shader.
 A noise texture, generated in GIMP and randomly assigned each call, guides the burn effect, which reverses when the camera moves away.

-Initially, the shader mapped screen space coordinates using color channels—red for X-axis, green for Y-axis.
-This ensured correct positioning before overlaying the noise texture in blue.
+Initially, the shader mapped screen space coordinates using colour channels red for the X-axis, and green for Y-axis.
+This ensured correct positioning before overlaying the noise texture in blue overtop which mapped the animation in screen-space.

 The final shader needed shadow casting, requiring integration with Unity’s HDRP "Lit" shader.
 I opted for forward rendering rather than deferred rendering to maintain transparency effects.